nicominguez/Artificial-Intelligence-C/README.md

 ### General info
 The "AI_modules" has been created to build small neural networks in C and to understand how a neural network works.
-Therefore, the program for creating neural networks is "AI_modules", "ai".
+The program for creating neural networks is "AI_modules", "ai".
 The "example.c" is an example of how to use "AI_modules", "ai".
 To compile this example, we have "makefile".
 Moreover, "net.aic" is the neural network built by "example.c".